Section 2405. Foundations and Substructures

 · Have Class 2A tolerance.

 c.
 Color code in blue the end of each anchor bolt intended to project from the concrete in order to identify the grade.
-Use galvanized washers that meet the requirements of ASTM F 436.
-Use heavy hex, galvanized nuts that meet the requirements of ASTM A 563, DH.
+Use galvanized washers that meet the requirements of ASTM F 436, Type 1.
+Use heavy hex, galvanized nuts that meet the requirements of ASTM A 563, DH, Class 2B.
+Threads are to comply with Unified Coarse Thread Series, and have Class 2B tolerance.
 Nuts may be over-tapped in accordance with the allowance requirements of ASTM A 563.

 2. Bridge Bearings.